MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/clipboard-change-event-explainer.md

 #### 5.2.1 Approach 1 - Page required to be in focus to receive event

 ##### Pros
-1. More defensive and prevents background scripts from misuse of clipboardchange events.\
-1.a) Example - Malicious scripts can detect when a cryptocurrency wallet address is copied to clipboard and replace it with attacker's address and that way redirect payment to attacker's account.
-1.b) Example - Passwords / authentication keys / access tokens are frequently copied to clipboard and can be retrieved by malicious scripts reading clipboard in background.
+1. This is in-line with current async clipboard focus APIs which require focus to access.
-3. Can simplify implementation since browsers can simply check for clipboard change on page focus.
+2. Can simplify implementation since browsers can simply check for clipboard change on page focus.
 However, this needs to be further investigated.
-4. This is in-line with current async clipboard focus APIs which require focus to access.

 ##### Cons
 1. Might restrict web app scenarios which need to listen to clipboardchange events in the background.